pg45515/Thesis/README.md

 DevStack brings some advantages, like:

--Quickly build dev OpenStack environments in a clean Ubuntu or Fedora environment -Describe working configurations of OpenStack (which code branches work together? what do config files look like for those branches?)
+- Quickly build dev OpenStack environments in a clean Ubuntu or Fedora environment;
+- Describe working configurations of OpenStack (which code branches work together? what do config files look like for those branches?);
--Make it easier for developers to dive into OpenStack so that they can productively contribute without having to understand every part of the system at once
+- Make it easier for developers to dive into OpenStack so that they can productively contribute without having to understand every part of the system at once;
--Make it easy to prototype cross-project features -Provide an environment for the OpenStack CI testing on every commit to the projects
+- Make it easy to prototype cross-project features;
+- Provide an environment for the OpenStack CI testing on every commit to the projects;

 ![This is an image](/Images/openstack-map.png)

+The minimum requirements to OpenStack works properly through DevStack installation are:
+- 2 CPUs
+- 8 GB RAM
+- 60 GB disk
 Again, due to hardware limitations of CPUs and memory RAM in my personal computer, the minimum required will be set.

 ### VM Creation: